g-k-l/genealogy/README.md

 # Visual Genealogy

 ## TODO Features
-- remove the jumbotron to make room for svg: to include search results as nodes.
+- hover-over circle displays the number of children a node has
-- a svg-based legend
+- a svg-based legend with a toggle-able box on the bottom right hand
 - add a message display for "loading..." during wait time.
+- session support (will take some investigation...)
 - side box for mathematician info (get from wikipedia) if available.
 - vertical year division in the background and properly position nodes
 - information toggling (e.g. hide university text)